syedmouaazfarrukh/awesome-gcp-resource/README.md

 # Google Cloud Industry-Level Use Cases

 Welcome to the Google Cloud Industry-Level Use Cases project!
 In this repository, you will find detailed explanations of industry-level use cases and the Google Cloud services involved in building solutions for them.
-Whether you are a developer, data scientist, or cloud enthusiast, this repository aims to provide valuable insights into how Google Cloud can be leveraged to tackle real-world industry challenges.
+Whether you are a developer, data scientist, or cloud enthusiast, this repository aims to provide valuable insights into how Google Cloud can be used to tackle real-world industry challenges.

 ## Introduction